Altin Lala: Promotion to Bundesliga (2001–2002)

-Lala played an instrumental role in helping Hannover 96 achieve promotion to the Bundesliga at the end of the 2001–02 season, appearing in 31 league matches and scoring one goal.
+Lala played a central role in Hannover 96's promotion to the Bundesliga at the end of the 2001–02 season, making 31 league appearances and scoring one goal.

-He began the season as vice-captain, forming part of the team’s leadership group alongside Jörg Sievers, Carsten Linke, and Steve Cherundolo.
-Known for his tireless work rate and aggressive defensive play, Lala became a key component of coach Ralf Rangnick’s system.
-Despite sustaining minor injuries — including a broken hand in October 2001 and a muscle strain in March 2002 — he remained a regular starter throughout the campaign.
-His only league goal came in a 4–2 away win against Alemannia Aachen on 28 January 2002, a result that extended Hannover’s unbeaten run and strengthened their promotion push.
-In November 2001, Lala was voted the club’s “Player of the Month,” and by season’s end, he finished second in the official “Player of the Season” poll behind Jan Šimák and ahead of Nebojša Krupniković.
-In March 2002, he extended his contract with Hannover 96 until June 2005, rejecting interest from Bundesliga clubs including Bayer 04 Leverkusen and Hamburger SV.
-The new agreement contained a release clause permitting a transfer only to a Champions League club for a fixed fee of €4 million.
-Lala’s commitment to remain with Hannover was warmly received by supporters during the club’s promotion-clinching 6–0 home victory over 1.
-FC Schweinfurt 05 on 31 March 2002.
-Hannover 96 returned to the Bundesliga for the first time in 13 years, with Lala’s leadership and consistency earning widespread praise from both fans and the media.
+He began the season as vice-captain, forming part of the leadership group alongside Jörg Sievers, Carsten Linke, and Steve Cherundolo.
+Within coach Ralf Rangnick's system, Lala operated primarily as a defensive midfielder and remained a regular starter throughout the campaign.
+Despite sustaining minor injuries — including a broken hand in October 2001 and a muscle strain in March 2002 — he missed few matches and consistently returned to the lineup.
+His only league goal came in a 4–2 away win against Alemannia Aachen on 28 January 2002, a result that extended Hannover's unbeaten run.
+In November 2001, Lala was voted the club's “Player of the Month,” and he later finished second in the end-of-season “Player of the Season” poll behind Jan Šimák and ahead of Nebojša Krupniković.
+In March 2002, he extended his contract with Hannover 96 until June 2005, turning down interest from clubs including Bayer 04 Leverkusen and Hamburger SV.
+The new contract included a release clause allowing a transfer only to a Champions League club for a fixed fee of €4 million.
+On 31 March 2002, Hannover secured promotion with a 6–0 home victory over 1.
+FC Schweinfurt 05.
+Lala concluded the campaign as one of the squad's most regularly used players, contributing both in midfield and within the team's leadership structure.